 \subsection{GMRES algorithm}

-We focus on the GMRES algorithm \citep{saad86gmres}, a popular and widely adopted iterative Krylov subspace method to solve general linear equation systems of the form $\mA \vx = \vb$ where $\mA$ is a $n \times n$ non-singular matrix denoted by the set GL$(n, \R)$.
-The core idea of Krylov subspace methods is to iteratively refine the solution to the problem starting from an initial guess $\vx_0$.
-At each iteration, the approximate solution is updated by minimizing the Euclidean norm of the residual within the corresponding Krylov subspace:
+We focus on GMRES \citep{saad86gmres}, a popular and widely adopted iterative Krylov subspace method to solve general linear equation systems of the form $\mA \vx = \vb$ where $\mA$ is a $n \times n$ non-singular and real valued matrix, i.e. $\mA \in$ GL$(n, \R)$.
+The core idea of Krylov subspace methods is to iteratively refine an approximation of the solution to the problem starting from an initial guess $\vx_0$.
+At each iteration, the approximate solution is computed by minimizing the Euclidean norm of the residual vector within the corresponding Krylov subspace:

-where the $k$-th Krylov subspace $\mathcal{K}_k(\mA, \vr_0) = \text{span} \{ \vr_0, \mA\vr_0 , \mA^2\vr_0 \dots, \mA^{k-1}\vr_0 \} $ of $\mA$ is generated by the initial residual $\vr_0 = \vb - \mA \vx_0$ \citep{10saad}.
-The new approximation $\vx_k$ builds on the previous solution $\vx_{k-1}$ by efficiently computing it within a progressively larger Krylov subspace by constructing the solution in a progressively larger subspace that captures more of the action of the matrix $\mA$ on the residual.
-This expanding subspace offers more directions to approximate the solution, improving the conditioning and accuracy of the minimization problem over iterations.
-The efficiency arises because $\vx_k$ is found by solving a smaller, reduced system in the subspace rather than the original larger system.
-The GMRES algorithm is guaranteed to find the exact solution to the linear equation system in at most $n$ steps. \looseness=-1
+where the $k$-th Krylov subspace $\mathcal{K}_k(\mA, \vr_0) = \text{span} \{ \vr_0, \mA\vr_0 , \mA^2\vr_0, \dots, \mA^{k-1}\vr_0 \} $ of $\mA$ is generated by the initial residual $\vr_0 = \vb - \mA \vx_0$ \citep{10saad}.
+By adding elements $\mA^i\vr_0$ to the subspace basis, the dimensionality of the Krylov subspace increases with each iteration.\footnote{If the vector is linearly dependent to the basis the dimensionality remains the same but the exact solution to the linear equation system can be found within the existing subspace.} This allows GMRES to further reduce the minimal residual norm in \Eqref{eq:krylov} with more iterations.
+The GMRES algorithm is guaranteed to find the exact solution to the original linear equation system in at most $n$ steps.

+Given the previous solution $\vx_k$ the next iterate can be computed efficiently by solving a reduced unconstrained system in the subspace.
 Each iteration consists of two main steps.
 In the first step of the algorithm, an orthonormal basis for the subspace $\mathcal{K}_k$ is computed.
 This can be achieved, for example, using Arnoldi's algorithm which is based on the Gram-Schmidt procedure.
 In the second step, an unconstrained least squares problem is solved via the QR factorization of the subspace basis obtained in the first step.
-Based on this, the solution of \Eqref{eq:krylov} can be constructed efficiently.
+Based on these two steps, the solution of \Eqref{eq:krylov} can be constructed efficiently.
 The detailed algorithm is shown in Appendix~\ref{sec:gmres-alg}.